joshsmith/longslowramp/src/pages/running-slow-takes-discipline.md

 You may not run, but the idea of pace almost certainly applies to you – and in particular to your work life. _Burnout_ sounds familiar to most of us.
 How many folks have you met who say (and often proudly) that they work 60-, 80-, 100-hour weeks?
 Or those who boast of sleeping only 3 or 4 hours per night?

 Admittedly, physiology varies widely between people.
-But there are widely published, well-known studies detailing the advantages of 7 to 9 hours per sleep of night for most people.
+But there are [widely published](https://www.sleepfoundation.org/excessive-sleepiness/support/how-much-sleep-do-we-really-need), well-known studies detailing the advantages of 7 to 9 hours per sleep of night for most people.
+And similar research is cropping up on [shorter work hours](https://hbr.org/2018/12/the-case-for-the-6-hour-workday).

 And in running?
 Your average runners appear to consistently overwork themselves, just like I did.
 Their training intensity typically breaks down to a split of 45% low intensity, 45% moderate intensity, and 10% high intensity.